Your guide to UDB and LiveRecorder

 reverse-stepicommands can still be used to forward or reverse step single instructions while following thread switches.

-[Experimental] A record-time option provides 2-6x speedup by exploiting multiple CPU cores when performing reverse navigation commands including
+[Experimental] A replay-time option provides 2-6x speedup by exploiting multiple CPU cores when performing reverse navigation commands including

 - Release 6.3